moeizuvn/moeizuvn/README.md

 - **Description**: A specialized platform for unlimited file uploading and sharing with a beautiful CSS design.
 It includes an account system, file management capabilities, and various user-friendly features.
 - **Features**:
   - Account system with guest and owner accounts.
-  - Multiple file selection and resumable uploads.
+  - Upload multiple file selections.
   - Comprehensive file management options.

 ### Horror Stories Collection